 Wrap dresses are so effortlessly chic.
 I want to be effortlessly chic.
 Ergo, I clearly need a wrap dress (or 4).
 Gonna try the new Seamwork Erica dress, and see how that works, and maybe move on to the big 4 wrap patterns if it isn’t quite what I’m looking for.

 Yep, another fall sewing plan I never got to.
 No excuses, just wasn’t a high enough priority in the sewing queue.
 But Bomber Jackets are so cool, and I am dying to try this out.
 I might swap this with the Deer and Doe Lupin, or maybe I’ll make both (probably both).

 The sample photo made me fall in love with these wide leg pants, and I almost want a pair in the exact same color.
-These will likely be my first foray into pants fitting and I think the wide leg will be helpful (read: less crap to fit).
+These will likely be my first foray into pants fitting and I think the wide leg will be helpful (read: less fitting, hopefully).
 No idea if I’ll actually like wearing these, since I don’t tend to tuck in shirts, and these seem like they are best with a good tuck.
 But I’m excited to give them a go.

 I feel like button up corduroy mini skirts are everywhere right now, and I totally want one.
 Plus, it might even transition seasons well.
 I just need to find the right color and weight corduroy, since the couple yards I ordered turned out to be either lighter in color than I anticipated, or much thinner than I need.